keyboardmedicNL/Twitchgoinglive/Readme.md

 - it gets the list of streamers to poll with the get_streamers function and checks if any txt files exsist in the config/embeds folder with streamer names with a saved messageid, if it finds any it will attempt to delete the messages on discord with the corresponding message id, it does this to avoid leaving old messages up between restarts
 - it then loops trough all the streamers and gets the stream information from the twitch api to see if they are live and to retrieve the needed data for the message
 - if a streamer is live and is in an allowed category it checks if a txt file with the streamers name exsists, if it does not exsist it posts a message to discord and creates a txt file with the name of the streamer wich holds the messageid of the message posted to discord, if the txt does exsist it reads it for the messageid and then updates the message on discord with that id
-- if a streamer is not live it checks if a txt file exsists with the streamers name and if it does it will read it for the message id and delete that message on discord.
+- if a streamer is not live it checks if a txt file exsists with the streamers name and if it does it will read it for the message id and delete that message on discord or turn it into an offline message.
 - it then waits for the preconfigured time and loops back to looping trough the streamers.

 **webserver**